-Heuristic evaluations can also be prone to bias, particularly if they are conducted by a single evaluator.
+Heuristic audits can also be prone to bias, particularly if they are conducted by a single evaluator.
 Working with an independent third party who are looking at your digital product with fresh eyes can help eliminate some of the risks of bias or subjectivity.

-Finally, heuristic evaluations do not produce the rich user insight that is generated through usability testing or interviews with representative users.
+Finally, heuristic audits do not produce the rich user insight that is generated through usability testing or interviews with representative users.
 It shouldn’t be used as a standalone method, but rather as a ‘first step’ in your wider user research efforts..

-When carrying out your own heuristic evaluation, what you’re ultimately aiming for is a list of heuristic violations that create usability problems that may impact the UX.
+When carrying out your own heuristic audit, what you’re ultimately aiming for is a list of heuristic violations that create usability problems that may impact the UX.
 This information can subsequently be used by designers and service teams to make decisions around how to improve the overall experience for your audience.
-Although heuristic evaluations are not a replacement for speaking to actual users, they provide useful insight into users’ experiences prior to any sort of usability test.
+Although heuristic audits are not a replacement for speaking to actual users, they provide useful insight into users’ experiences prior to any sort of usability test.